New York Institute of Technology: Global programs

 In addition to its United States locations, New York Institute of Technology has a presence in the following countries:

-United Arab Emirates

-NYIT-Abu Dhabi campus lies in the Center of Excellence for Applied Research and Training (CERT) Technology Park, home to international companies such as Intel, Honeywell and Lucent Technologies.
-It is a modern university facility adjacent to Abu Dhabi Men's College.
-The classrooms feature technologies such as smartboards and high-tech computers.
-NYIT-Abu Dhabi has a library collection, catering services and parking facilities.
-Notable people who spoke at NYIT-Abu Dhabi include U.S. Secretary of Education Margaret Spellings.

 China

 Nanjing

 NYIT-Nanjing was established in collaboration with Nanjing University of Posts and Telecommunications.
 NYIT-Nanjing students have access to Nanjing University of Posts and Telecommunications residence halls, dining facilities, and activities.
 NYIT's campus is separate but joined with the campus of Nanjing University of Posts and Telecommunications.
 The courses are taught in English, and students get the equivalent of an American degree without the expense of traveling abroad.
 Graduates have an option to earn 'parallel degrees' from NYIT and NUPT or, if they choose, just the NYIT degree.
 Students can study solely in Nanjing or can opt to take some of their courses at NYIT campuses in New York.
 Enrollment at NYIT-Nanjing is projected to eventually reach 6,000.

 Beijing

 Faculty of International Media of Communication University of China (commonly referred to as ICUC) is a Ministry of Education in China-approved Media Technology Center that NYIT launched with the Communication University of China in Beijing in 2015.
 It is the first China-foreign, cooperatively-run institution in media approved by the Ministry of Education.
 It offers dual-degree graduate and undergraduate programs.

 Students are taught first by Beijing-based NYIT and Communication University of China faculty members and then have the option to complete their studies at NYIT's New York campuses.
 The campus includes NYIT-designed digital laboratories and a distance-learning, video-presence classroom connected to NYIT's New York campuses.
 NYIT students in Beijing are able to remotely operate equipment in NYIT's high-tech Home for Innovation, Visualization, and Exploration (HIVE) Center in New York with its motion capture, 3-D, and visualization tools.

 The interconnectivity of the New York and Beijing programs enables students and faculty members to collaborate on creative projects and reviews.
 The NYIT-CUC programs are highly selective, and students chosen from throughout China had to meet both NYIT and CUC admissions standards, including the ability to take their courses in English.
 The curriculum and requirements of each program are identical to NYIT courses and programs offered in New York.